When inserting a new internal wall care must be taken not to make any other matters, such as ventilation worse.

 Purge - this is achieved by opening the window.
 The opening should have a typical area of at least 1/20th of the floor area of the room served, unless it is a bathroom which can be any openable size.

-Whole Building - this is also known as trickle ventilation
+Whole Building - this is also known as trickle ventilation which can be

 incorporated in to the head of the window framework, or by some other means.
 The area varies on the type of room: